What do my scores mean?

 - Your English placement results will be posted in the Archway for you and your advisor to see when you log into Archway (look under “test summary”).

 - If you place in English 1002, it MUST be taken in the Fall semester.
 It is only offered one time per year.

 - If you are placed into ENG 1101 you can take it in the Fall OR the Spring.

 - The Mathematics and Computer Science Department strongly encourages all students to take the Mathematics Placement Tests to allow the student the widest array of opportunities in their schedule, in both mathematics and additional disciplines.
 To view placement results, log into the Archway, go to “Student Menu” and click on “Test Summary” to review your math course placement.

 - Additional opportunities for taking the Placement Tests will occur in January and March.
 As an alternative to re-taking the Tests, students who might benefit from more structured skill-building in mathematics may choose to register for the non-credit courses MAT 1001 (arithmetic) and/or MAT 1002 (algebra).
 Successful completion of either of these courses achieves the corresponding mathematics placement.
 Alternative methods for mathematics placement, including a portfolio review, are available by request.
 Please contact the Director of Mathematics Placement for information.

 - Click the chart below to find out what your scores mean.

 - You should take the language exam in the language you studied in high school, even if starting a new language at McDaniel.

-- When a first-year student takes the language placement exam and submits online in blackboard the grade is received and posted in the gradebook online.
+- When a student takes the language placement exam and submits online in blackboard the grade is received and posted in the gradebook online.